PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** Authorization service ACR registry table schema.

-The ACR Registry stores ACRs for all applications in the EDI ecosystem.
-We use a structure with collections, resources, and permissions.
+The ACR Registry will store ACRs for all applications in the EDI ecosystem.
+We will use a structure with *collections*, *resources*, and *permissions*.
 A collection contains zero to many resources, and a resource contains zero to many permissions.
-Each permission provides read, write or ownership to either a user profile or a user group.
-A user profile can be a regular user or a system level user, such as the public user.
+Each permission provides *read*, *write* or *chanagePermission* privileges to the principal associated with the ACR.
+The principal references either a user profile or a group.
+(A user profile can be a regular user or a system level user, such as the "public" user; both regular users and system users will have a unique PASTA-ID.)

 #### Collection